-I hosted a workshop at a client recently on improving your retrospective.
+I recently hosted a client workshop on how to improve the retrospective event in Scrum.
 Rather than focus on specific techniques (like I did in this related post), I focused on overall planning and preparation for the retrospective.

-I summarized my recommendations down to the following 6 tips.
+I summarized my retrospective recommendations down to the following 6 tips.
 The first tip is the most important of those tips.

 Something that I always found helpful was to layout a plan for the retrospective.
 This included how I was going to move through the stages of the retrospective, how I would use my time, and the specific exercises I would use at each step.

 Without a plan, you tend to wing it.
 I’ve seen Scrum Masters show up for a retrospective at the last minute and just dive in.
 They didn’t have a plan and they wound up not having any discussions or action items.